-TLCs are reflective teaching and learning communities of 8-12 individuals that foster reflective teaching practice and, based on the preference of the group, can take either a practical or theoretical approach.
-Outcomes may include peer mentorship through teaching observations and related discussions, the creation of equitable course materials, or the production of a scholarly research publication.
+TLCs are reflective teaching and learning communities of eight to 12 individuals that foster reflective teaching practice and, based on the preference of the group, can take either a practical or theoretical approach.
+Outcomes may include peer mentorship through teaching observations and related discussions, the creation of equitable course materials or the production of a scholarly research publication.

 Teaching & Learning Community Leads recruit and facilitate a focused group of individuals to explore and promote equitable and inclusive teaching practices that support student success, specifically supporting students in their first year.

-Campus community members with demonstrated commitment to equitable and inclusive teaching practices at SF State, with the ability to recruit 8-12 participants (through their campus network and the December 2019 CEETL call for TLC participants) to engage in a semester-long learning community.
+Campus community members with a demonstrated commitment to equitable and inclusive teaching practices at SF State, with the ability to recruit eight to 12 participants (through their campus network and CEETL's TLC participants) to engage in a semester-long learning community.

-The TLC Leads will recruit 8-12 TLC members; convene an introductory session for current and interested TLC members during the January 23, 2020 Faculty Retreat; identify and fulfill TLC outcomes; facilitate a minimum of 6 in-person or virtual meetings with the TLC members throughout the Spring 2020 semester; record participant attendance in TLC meetings and fulfillment of the TLC outcomes; and provide a final TLC reflection and outcomes report.
+The TLC Leads will recruit eight to 12 TLC members; convene an introductory session for current and interested TLC members during the January 23, 2020 Faculty Retreat; identify and fulfill TLC outcomes; facilitate a minimum of six in-person or virtual meetings with the TLC members throughout the Spring 2020 semester; record participant attendance in TLC meetings and fulfillment of the TLC outcomes; and provide a final TLC reflection and outcomes report.